 It’ll be great to get Guy Kawasaki or Seth Godin to participate, but the chances of either one having the time and be willing to promote are really small.
 Of course, if you have a superstar influencer who’s also enthusiastic about promoting, that’s ideal.

 If you have to choose, though, an influencer who’s actively involved in promoting your content may prove 10x more effective than a superstar who can’t dedicate any time to your project.
 For us, both Sam Mallikarjunan and Larry Kim agreed to write blog posts to help promote, which have driven a significant number of views to our videos.

 Even when influencers are willing to promote, they need to be promoting to the correct audience.
-Do you freelancers and solopreneurs, or do you mid-market or enterprise companies?
+Do you target freelancers and solopreneurs, or do you target mid-market or enterprise companies?
 Is there a fit with the influencer?
 You need to determine whether their followers are who you want to be marketing to before producing the videos.

 - Do the influencers already know you (or your competitors)?

 Influencers who are already talking about your brand are way more likely to participate.
 So focus on looking for those VIPs if you’re just starting out.
 Alternatively, you can also find influencers who are casually talking about your competitors (i.e. not officially an ambassador or have an official partnership).
 If their audience is interested in your competitors, they’ll likely be interested in you, too.

 When we started our expert series, we found marketing influencers by looking at Mention’s influencers dashboard for big guns that were already engaging with our brand.
 We also looked at their interests to make sure there’s a market/audience fit:

 This last one is super important.
 To make sure your videos will look professional, make sure you select influencers who present well on camera.
 Some people can be great writers or super talented in building complex codes, but aren’t comfortable being filmed.